One Day in Caye Caulker

 Caye Caulker Restaurants / Snacks

 Walk the sandy streets and sample what Caye Caulker has to offer.
 Cheap delicious food can be enjoyed from the beachfront, the restaurants, and sold by vendors yelling out “RIIIIICH brownies!” and “Coconut tarts!”.
-Don’t be shy just say hi to the coconut vendors.
-Seeing a Rasta man hack at a coconut with a machete is an experience of a lifetime and make sure to buy a cold coconut, and to spike it with a little rum.
+Don’t be shy, just say “hi!” to the coconut vendors.
+Seeing a Rasta man hack at a coconut with a machete is an experience of a lifetime.
+Make sure to buy a cold coconut, and to spike it with a little rum.

 During the morning, find yourself some delicious chicken tacos or fryjacks.
-Spend a couple dollars when eating at the little street vendors, or enjoy a liesurely sit-down breakfast or brunch in Caye Caulker at Bamboozle.
-If you typically skip a meal, but drink coffee Ice n Bean is where you want check out.
+Spend a couple dollars when eating at the little street vendors or enjoy a leisurely sit-down breakfast or brunch in Caye Caulker at Bamboozle.
+If you typically skip a meal, but drink coffee Ice n Bean is where you want to go!

 Then, I love visiting the beachfront barbeque vendors for lunch.
 The bbq chicken or bbq ribs are delicious options!
 Get you a plate of rice and beans with coleslaw and the BBQ of your choice.
 If it’s lobster season you are in for a TREAT!
 You cannot imagine prices for lobster this cheap outside of Belize.